byxhy/Explore-Stable-Diffusion/README.md

-What is Explore-Stable-Diffusion?
+CS577 Group Project: Explore the Application of Diffusion Model in Video Content Creation
 -----

-This is a repository of exploratory experiments for the application of stable diffusion models
+This is a repository of Explore the Application of Diffusion Model in Video Content Creation

 Group Info